craigmaslowski/ElCacheo/readme.md

 ## What's up with the 'O' in the name ElCacheo?

 ElCacheo was originally called ElCache (without the O).
 As I was writing the lib, I couldn't help reading 'El' as a spanish 'the'.
 This lead to me pronouncing the lib El Cache-o in my head which made me think of El Guapo from Three Amigos fame.
 My amusement won over saving an extra character when typing out the name.
 Thus, ElCacheo was born.

+##Acknowledgements

+Major thanks go out to Jeremy Ashkenas and the DocumentCloud team for the design patterns in Backbone.